 This section keeps you updated on any major developments throughout the course of the REPO-TRIAL project.

 Existing drugs fail to provide benefit for most patients.
 The efficacy of drug discovery is in a constant decline.
 This poor translational success of biomedical research is due to false incentives, lack of quality/reproducibility and publication bias.
-The most important reason, however, is our current concept of disease, i.e. mostly by organ or symptom, not by mechanism.
-Systems Medicine will lead to a mechanism-based redefinition of disease, precision diagnosis and therapy eliminating the need for drug discovery and a complete reorganization of how we teach, train and practice medicine.
+The most important reason, however, is our current concept of disease, i.e. mostly by organ or symptom, not by a mechanism.
+Systems Medicine will lead to a mechanism-based redefinition of disease, precision diagnosis, and precision therapy – eliminating the need for drug discovery, and completely reorganizing how we teach, train and practice medicine.

 A new study by Dr. Kleinschnitz, Prof. Dr. Harald Schmidt and REPO-TRIAL colleagues with the title “Calcium-dependent blood-brain barrier breakdown by NOX5 limits postreperfusion benefit in stroke” has recently been published in the Journal of Clinical Investigation!
 In May, this study has been covered in form of a separate article in the news section of the Ärzteblatt (renowned German magazine for medical doctors).
 Congratulations!